ryansonshine/typescript-npm-package-template/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This pull request links relevant issues as `Fixes #0000`
 - [ ] There are new or updated unit tests validating the change
 - [ ] Documentation has been updated to reflect this change
-- [ ] The new commits follow conventions outlined in the [Angular Commit Message Format](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format)
+- [ ] The new commits follow conventions outlined in the [conventional commit spec](https://www.conventionalcommits.org/en/v1.0.0/)

 <!--
   🎉 Thank you for contributing!